kea-dev/kea-dev.github.io/docs/_posts/2023-01-22-flipped-classroom.md

 Surely - _Flipped Classroom_ is definitely not a revolution, it's a small and simple concept: Watch your lectures online, do your homework at school and add to that later - if you care.

-An example could be that on the topic of "Flipped Classroom" I would point you to some materials like a wikipedia article and some youtube videos:
+A practical example could be that on the topic of "Flipped Classroom" I would point you to some materials - maybe a wikipedia article on the topic, youtube and a time boxed exercise to go and research more videos on your own:

-Lets say that I materials that would take roughly an hour of your time to go through being introduced to the topic at home.
-At this point you know as much about Flipped Classroom _as if_ I - as a teacher - had poured that same knowledged over you during a lecture.
+Lets say that the materials that would curate and point out to you would occupy roughly an hour of your time to go through - being introduced to the topic at home.
+Hereafter you know as much about Flipped Classroom _as if_ I - as a teacher - had poured that same knowledged over you during a lecture.
 So in a sense you can say that we've saved some of my time - roughly an hour.
 We can now spend that freed-up time in class doing "homework" - together.

 And for the sake of avoiding mistakes I will stop calling it "homework" and refer to it as activities.